easytarget/MQ-Pro-IO/README.md

 # MangoPI MQ Pro Device Trees for Bluetooth and GPIO
-### The MQ pro is a single core allwinner D1 64bit 1Ghz, 1Gb risc-v based Pi-Zero-alike.
+### The MQ pro is a single core RISC-V allwinner D1 64bit 1Ghz, 1Gb SBC, in a Pi-Zero form factor.
+## This is a guide for enabling bluetooth and using the MangoPi MQ pro's IO capabilities when running Ubuntu 24.04.1

 -----------------------------

-# WORK IN PROGRESS
+# (STILL) A WORK IN PROGRESS

-# Currently being re-written for the 24.04.1 release.
+- Currently being re-written for the 24.04.1 release.
-## There are also major changes to how the device tree is handled

 `24.04.1` is a LTS+ release from Ubuntu, and should provide 5+ years of updates.
 As such it makes a good choice for an unattended headless device.